Best Practice of Figma for Indie Hackers

 Team, Project, File

-You're the only one on the team.
+You're the only one in the team.

 Image